openstack/openstack-manuals/doc/networking-guide/source/intro-network-address-translation.rst

 addresses are widely used in both residential and corporate environments.

 Often, an application running on a host with a private IP address will need to connect to a server on the public Internet.
-One such example is a user who wants to access a public website such as www.openstack.org.
+An example is a user who wants to access a public website such as www.openstack.org.
 If the IP packets reach the web server at www.openstack.org with a private IP address as the source, then the web server cannot send packets back to the sender.